supremacyfuture/VQC/README.md

 ---

 ## Introduction:
-  VQC is an open source framework that can simulate quantum circuit diagrams.
+  VQC is an open source framework that can simulate variational quantum circuits and used for quantum machine learning tasks.
-  * **XXXX.** ??
+  * **Simple but powerful.** VQC suports any single-qubit, two-qubit, three-qubit gate operations, as well as measurements.

   * **XXXX.** ??